-The concentrations of platelet lysate tested were 0.1 mg/mL, $0.5\,\text{mg/mL}$, and $1.0\,\text{mg/mL}$.
+The concentrations of platelet lysate tested were 0.1 mg/mL, 0.5 mg/mL, and 1.0 mg/mL.
 These concentrations were selected on the notion that it would be much easier to base the inclusion ratio on the total protein content.
 This allowed taking into consideration that the lysate contains a complex mixture of different factors at different concentrations, such as TGF- β .
-Such variation in factor concentration would entail that an ELISA is performed following every single extraction rather than a simple spectrophotometric protein concentration determination.
+Such variation in factor concentration would entail that an ELISA be performed following every single extraction rather than a simple spectrophotometric protein concentration determination.
 The overall cost and time required would defeat the purpose of the practice shift being proposed.

-It was evident for all cell types tested and especially for MSCs (Figure 2) that, although such supplementation is beneficial at low concentrations (0.1 mg/mL), the cells died at higher levels of a platelet lysate, usually within 2-4 days.
+It was evident for all cell types tested and especially for MSCs (Figure 2) that, although such supplementation is beneficial at low concentrations (0.1 mg/mL), the cells died at higher levels of platelet lysate, usually within 2 - 4 days.